Fibrodysplasia/cs50w/README.md

 ## [Harvard's cs50w: Web Programming with Python and JavaScript](https://cs50.harvard.edu/web/2020/)

 ### Completed Projects:
 Click a link to be taken to ReadMe section.
-Click the Title in the section to be taken to the relevant file in the repo
+Click the links in the sections to be taken to the relevant file in the repo.

 1. [Wiki](https://github.com/Fibrodysplasia/cs50w#wiki)
 2. [Commerce](https://github.com/Fibrodysplasia/cs50w#commerce) (In Progress)